BiglySoftware/BiglyBT/README.md

 1. To the core module, add `core/lib/*`
 1. Make `uis` module depend on `core`.  `Core` should not depend on `uis`

-Intellij will do all these steps for you with its wizard, and the only change you need to make is to remove one of the swt.jar files it found.
+Intellij will do all these steps for you with its wizard.

 ## Running in Dev Environment

 Running is only few more steps:

-* Main class is `com.biglybt.ui.Main` in `uis`
+* Main class is `com.biglybt.ui.Main` in module `uis`
 * Working Directory should be a new folder, since the app will write things to it.
 Put the `aereg.dll` or `libOSXAccess.jnilib` in there.

   When a normal user is running the app, the working directory is where the jar, executable, and libraries (dll, so, jnilib) are.